joinself/academy/docs/examples/setup.md

 - **Network Integration**: Connect your identity to the Self network for communication
 - **Account Lifecycle**: Complete workflow from creation to production use

-**⏱️ Time Investment**: 15 minutes to complete all three examples
+**Time Investment**: 15 minutes to complete all three examples
-**💡 Immediate Result**: Working Self identity ready for messaging and credentials
+**Immediate Result**: Working Self identity ready for messaging and credentials

 ---